Shea-Wolfe/Road-Rage/README.md

 requirements.txt is a file containing the downloads needed for these programs.
 To install it in your environment type $ pip install requirements.txt

+hard_road_rage.py is a module built to hold the classes and imports needed to simulate traffic for the hard mode of the project.
+In order to use it make sure it is in the same directory as the file you are in and type "from road_rage_classes import \*" at the top to import the data.

+hard_road_rage.ipynb contains the graphs and data for hard mode.
+It pulls from hard_road_rage.py.
+It is opened in ipython notebook as above.

 # Description

 The point of these files is to simulate a 1Km stretch of road with 30 cars on it given a set of givens.
 We are attempting to learn the ideal speed limit for the road.
 Conclusions drawn from the data are in road_rage_final.ipynb.